yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 by asking for *resolutions* of all the nested dependencies of the project even with `add`.

-See open question below about the need for removing `--flat` from `install` and for introducing a `flatten` command instead.
+In the future, `--flat` will need to be rethought but for now we will keep its behaviour.

 ## `yarn.lock`